 - Default : this dynamic view will be readable only by users who have permission to the source datasets

-- Custom : set permissions per group; then check boxes to give access to groups
+- Custom : set permissions per group/user.
+Use check boxes to grant access.

 - Private : this view is only visible to you

 In the lists of site and project groups, an enabled group indicates that the group already has Read access to the dataset (and to this report) through the project permissions.
 If a group is disabled, the group does not have Read access to the dataset and cannot be granted access through this view.